Pastor: Rev. Christian Moore, O.F.M. Conv.

 When Father William M. Diersen was installed as pastor of the Church of the Incarnation in November 1966, he received permission from Archbishop Thomas J. McDonough to conduct home Masses because he had no church building.
 After combining the overflow of two crowded South End parishes, St. Paul and St. Lawrence, he had a 400 family parish.
 The home Masses were Father Diersen’s first step to help establish the parish and have the parishioners become acquainted with one another.
 With a good deal of enthusiasm and stewardship, groundbreaking took place shortly thereafter, and the long-awaited church building finally came to fruition.

-Named Church of the Incarnation, the parish has almost 1,300 parishioners, a strong formation program, a marvelous seniors group, a growing RCIA process, an active youth group, a vibrant sports program, and various other ministries that support and build the spirituality and education of the parish.
+Named Church of the Incarnation, the parish has more than 1,000 parishioners, a strong formation program, a marvelous seniors group, a growing RCIA process, an active youth group, a vibrant sports program, and various other ministries that support and build the spirituality and education of the parish.